kaalbhairava/toolbox/README.md

 - ***web_scanner.py***

 > Keyword based web scraping for given IP addresses.
 Refer --help for more info
+- ***mask.ps1***

+> Use this script to encrypt or decrypt any file and execute script in-memory by directly downloading it from internet or reading from an encrypted file

 ## To-Do
 - [ ] Keep adding more scripts!